jackmiller2708/angular-pokedex/src/shared/data/README.md

+# Data Management Module

+This section is titled `Data Management Module` for it contains the application-wide code that will be used to manage and handle most of the data circulating the system.

+## Overview

-This folder contains all the global data-related dependencies, this includes:
+This folder consists of all the global data-related dependencies, this includes:

 1. interfaces - contains all global interfaces
     - application - all interfaces that belongs to the application logic.